CrossRoadsOptics/crossroadoptics.github.io/metrics.md

 <img src="/img/metrics/tracking.gif" width="70%">
 <p>Visualization of the computer tracking vehicles</p>
 </center>
 Our visualization of traffic footage with tracking goes beyond simple counts, as we mark the path of cars, bikes and pedestrians.
-This allows users to potentially map the most active parts of intersections, as well as look at the 'one-offs', where road users varied from the normal pathing.
+This allows users to potentially map the most active parts of intersections, as well as look at the 'one-offs', where road users varied from the normal route.

 ## Counts and Speeds